-Classic Lemon-Scented Blueberry Muffins whip up in 30 minutes for a crowd-pleasing breakfast or snack.
+This Classic Blueberry Muffins Recipe whips up in 30 minutes and features soft, tender muffins that are studded with sweet blueberries and faintly scented with lemon for a crowd-pleasing breakfast or snack.

 It’s funny the things we miss when we’re away from home.